khulnasoft/CodeX/docs/app/docs/codex_cloud/beta_faq.md

 ### Can I use my own IDE or editor with a Codex playground?

-Codex.sh provides a Cloud IDE that you can use to edit your projects in the browser, but you can also open your project in your local VSCode Editor by clicking the `Open in Desktop` button.
+Codex.khulnasoft.com provides a Cloud IDE that you can use to edit your projects in the browser, but you can also open your project in your local VSCode Editor by clicking the `Open in Desktop` button.

 You can also use your own tools when you connect to the VM via SSH.
 See our [Getting Started Guide](index.mdx) for more details.

-### Do I have to pay to use Codex.sh?
+### Do I have to pay to use Codex.khulnasoft.com?

-Codex.sh is free to use during the Beta period, subject to the restrictions described below.
+Codex.khulnasoft.com is free to use during the Beta period, subject to the restrictions described below.

 ### What are the resource limits for Codex playgrounds